1Marc/marcgrabanski.com/README.md

       - you can change the image filename paths in the md files to match the colocated files
         - use the following regex to global search in VSCode and find all .md image references:
           - ``` \!\[.*\]\(\. ```

+### Articles
+- Article 'tags'
+  - a tag must match one of the tag categories listed in src/data/siteMetaData.js, otherwise routing will not work properly
+- Article 'frontmatter'
+  - must match the provided schema in src/content/config.ts